 - AAA or better grading will indicate that the stone you are considering is of exceptional quality with good color and few inclusions.

 - AA grading, while still indicating a good gem, will indicate that there are more inclusions in the stone.
 These stones may have more muted color and less brilliance.

 - B grades indicate a gemstone with more inclusions and less engaging color.
 You may find gemstones with brownish green color and visible flaws in this category.

-You will find that many natural Peridot gemstones are treated to enhance color and reduce the appearance of naturally occuring inclusions.
+You will find that many natural Peridot gemstones are treated to enhance color and reduce the appearance of naturally occurring inclusions.
 Gemstones are heat treated to achieve a color and finish that will truly shine.

 Heat treatment is 100% natural and permanent.
 Gems can achieve a higher color and clarity grade through this treatment.
 The vast majority of gemstones used in jewelry are heat treated.

 As with all major purchases, you are going to want to establish a budget before shopping for your jewelry.
 You can expect a Peridot ring set in 14kt white gold to cost between $400 and $2000 dollars.
 Obviously, the cost of your jewelry will depend heavily upon the 4C’s (carat, color, cut, and clarity).
 By determining your price range before shopping, you can avoid many of the headaches that often accompany a major purchase.

 Peridot is lovely in a variety of shapes and cuts as discussed above.
 Decide what shape fits your style before worrying about carat size.
 Some shapes enhance the perceived size of your gemstone.
 Choosing a shape and cut that enhances the size and brilliance of your Peridot may help you keep your purchase within budget.

 3. Decide on a carat weight: